Understanding the pros and cons of Angular Development

 With a very fast and iterative development cycle with new versions of angular coming out and the community churning out new features enterprises find it challenging to keep up the pace with the system.

-Also, each new release is painful to upgrade and a lot of them not backward compatible.
+Also, each new release is painful to upgrade, and a lot of them are not backward compatible.

 9. RXJs: Angular is built on two new languages typescript and RXjs.

 Reactive programming is a different paradigm from a development standpoint and takes quite a bit of time to grasp and master.